GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Discussion, Limitations, and Future work

 We attribute the difference in factuality and validity of triples to the usage of semantic relation embeddings, which move predictions toward ontology-aligned ones.
 Triple-level error analysis shows \ours may sometimes extract incomplete and vague but often domain-appropriate tails with factual relations, whereas LLMs usually produce diverse tails but frequently misuse or reverse the direction of relations.
 Our graph-level evaluation may conflate the KG signal with backbone model knowledge under GraphRAG; future work will include graph-level metrics that isolate the contribution of KGs as well as relation-aware retrieval.

 \paragraph{Limitations:} The main limitation of \ours is its reliance on the seed KG.
-First, running the framework requires a high-quality seed with 100–1000 examples per relation.
+First, running the framework requires a high-quality seed with 100-1000 examples per relation.
 Second, once training is complete, the relation set is fixed.
 Hence, adding new relations requires retraining.
 A further limitation is its dependence on a helper LLM for tail combination, which introduces occasional incompleteness in the extracted triple tails.
+If the helper LLM lacks sufficient expertise in the target domain, it may struggle to construct accurate long multi-token completions, which can limit the reliability of the extracted KG.
+It may also reintroduce a risk of hallucination or non-factual tail combinations, even though the triple candidates are constrained by the \ours model.
+This can be mitigated by using domain-specialized helper models, when available, or applying simple post-filters (e.g., ontology checks, part-of-speech filters) to discard low-confidence tails.
+Alternatively, one can select only triples that have passed ValidityCheck.
 As a neural model, \ours also tends to prioritize frequent entities, potentially overlooking rare but meaningful ones.
-In addition, we did not evaluate the model’s ability to predict or handle numerical tokens, which remains an open direction for future work.
+Further, our experiments are based on a small 125M-token domain-specific text corpus.
+In principle, GraphMERT architecture (Transformer + graph injection) should scale to larger text corpora and more relation types, but billion-token training regimes remain to be studied systematically.
+In addition, we did not evaluate the model’s ability to predict or handle numerical tokens.
 Finally, its robustness to unseen entities remains untested; extracting entirely novel concepts from new texts would likely require fine-tuning, limiting adaptability in fast-changing domains.

 \paragraph{Future work:} We plan to improve the KG quality by unifying entity spellings, replacing the fixed top-$k$ limit with high-probability token selection.
 We aim to extend \ours to direct multi-token span prediction in the semantic space, reducing reliance on the helper LLM for tail token combining.
 Further, we plan to conduct more rigorous graph-level evaluations, since GraphRAG alone often blends KG information with model knowledge, and does not guarantee retrieval of the most relevant subgraph, as its retrieval is entity-guided and relations play only a secondary role.
 It may also be valuable to investigate how the \ours evaluation loss correlates with the quality of the extracted KGs.
-We also plan to extract KGs in other domains and employ them in various downstream applications.
+We also plan to extract and evaluate KGs for other domains and employ them in various downstream applications.